Mrian07/Proyeksi/docs/installation-and-operations/misc/textile-migration/README.md

 If you do not have an executable pandoc version of at least version 2.0 in your path, ProyeksiApp will try download an AMD64 static linked binary for pandoc (Currently, this would be version 2.3.2).
 This version will be made available to ProyeksiApp through `<ProyeksiApp root>/vendor/pandoc` and is only used during that one-time migration step.

-If you want to force a specific version within your path, set the environment variable OPENPROJECT_PANDOC_PATH, e.g., `OPENPROJECT_PANDOC_PATH=/opt/my/pandoc/bin/pandoc`.
+If you want to force a specific version within your path, set the environment variable PROYEKSIAPP_PANDOC_PATH, e.g., `PROYEKSIAPP_PANDOC_PATH=/opt/my/pandoc/bin/pandoc`.